-The IG Act and case law are clear that "Inspectors General do not have the statutory authority to compel an employee's attendance at an interview."
-NASA v.
-FLRA, 527 U.S. 229, 256 (1999) (Thomas, J., dissenting).
-Nonetheless the statute does provide some remedy in such situations: "the Inspector General may request assistance, and the agency head 'shall ... furnish ... information or assistance' to OIG," when "an employee refuses to attend an interview voluntarily," id.
+Nonetheless the statute does provide some remedy in such situations: "the Inspector General may request assistance, and the agency head 'shall . . . furnish . . . information or assistance' to OIG," when "an employee refuses to attend an interview voluntarily," id.
 (Thomas, J., dissenting) (internal citations omitted) (alterations in original).
-Importantly, the IG Act permits, but does not require, the head of an agency to compel participation by an agency employee in an interview with the OIG.
+Importantly, the U.S. Solicitor General has taken the position that the IG Act permits, but does not require, the head of an agency to compel participation by an agency employee in an interview with the OIG.
 Cf. NASA v.
-FLRA, 1998 WL 887453 (S. Ct.), at \31 n.18 (Br. of U.S. as Petitioner); 5 U.S.C.
+FLRA, 1998 WL 887453 (S.Ct.), at 31 n.18 (Br. of U.S. as Petitioner).
+This position comports with the text of the statute.
+5 U.S.C.
 App.
-3, § 6(b)(l) (requiring the head of a federal agency to furnish information or assistance upon request of OIG "insofar as is practicable").
+3, § 6(c)(1) (requiring the head of a federal agency to furnish information or assistance upon request of OIG "insofar as is practicable").

-Section 6(a)(1), cited in the Seven Day Letter, does not authorize the OIG to take oral interviews, and therefore cannot be a basis to seek the Administrator's assistance here.
-In its Seven Day Letter, OIG asserted that it is entitled to "have access to all records, reports, audits, reviews, documents, papers, recommendations, or other material available to the applicable establishment which relate to programs and operations."
+Section 6(a)(1)(A), cited in the Seven Day Letter, does not authorize the OIG to take oral interviews, and therefore cannot be a basis to seek the Administrator's assistance here.
+In its Seven-Day Letter, OIG asserted that it is entitled to "have timely access to all records, reports, audits, reviews, documents, papers, recommendations, or other materials available to the applicable establishment which relate to the programs and operations with respect to which that Inspector General has responsibilities under this Act."
 5 U.S.C.
 App.
-3, § 6(a)(1).
-Based on a plain-language interpretation of this provision, this authority is limited to written information (either stored in hard copy or electronically).
-The catch-all phrase "all other material available to the applicable establishment" must be read in context of the list proceeding it.
+3, § 6(a)(1)(A).
+Based on a plain language interpretation of this provision, this authority is limited to written information (either stored in hard copy or electronically).
+The catch-all phrase "all other materials available to the applicable establishment" must be read in context of the list proceeding it.
 It does not include the authority to conduct interviews, let alone compulsory interviews.
 Basic legal interpretative canons instruct that one must interpret an ambiguous term in a list of terms in a statute in light of the others in the list.
 Yates v.
-United States, 135 S. Ct.
+United States, 135 S.Ct.
 1074, 1089 (2015) (Alito, J., concurring in the judgment) ("The noscitur a sociis canon instructs that when a statute contains a list, each word in that list presumptively has a 'similar' meaning.
 A related canon, ejusdem generis teaches that general words following a list of specific words should usually be read in light of those specific words to mean something 'similar.'" (internal citations omitted)).
 Therefore, "other material" clearly means other documentary or tangible evidence, not oral testimony.
-See, e.g., id. at 1088-89 (Ginsburg, J.) (holding that "tangible object" in a statute means a record or document preserving information and did not include an undersized fish).
+See e.g., id. at 1088-89 (Ginsburg, J.) (holding that "tangible object" in a statute means a record or document preserving information and did not include an undersized fish).